 Fast 8 is the first movie with the entire cast minus Walker and to be honest– we didn’t miss him.
 It’s not a knock on Walker’s acting skills but we knew the show must move on.
 The casting was done great with the normal crew back and the addition of Charlize Theron added spice but there was still something lacking with her presence.

-The promos gave off an indication the Dominic Toretto (Vin Diesel) had flipped sides and while we knew there had to be a reason– we were shocked to find out why.
+The promos gave off an indication that Dominic Toretto (Vin Diesel) had flipped sides and while we knew there had to be a reason– we were shocked to find out why.

-After Toretto double-crossed his team–the hunt was on as his crew tried to figure out what he switched.
+After Toretto double-crossed his team–the hunt was on as his crew tried to figure out why he switched.

 The team followed Toretto to New York and witnessed one of the craziest moments in the franchise’s existence.
 Cipher hacked half the cars in Manhattan and watched as vehicles started falling out the sky (literally).
 That was a moment that could’ve been left out.
 As Dom was cornered he somehow managed to escape with the help of an ally we didn’t see coming.